 If you spend a significant amount of time working from home you are able to recharge some of the costs you incur by working from home to your company.
 This will be considered as rental income to you personally, but it will be off-set by the cost of providing the space to your company.

 In order to calculate this we need to know the main costs in providing the space to your business, apportioned by floorspace (or number of rooms) and time spent working from home.
 If you rent your home you can apportion some of your rental costs too (not the case if you're a home owner).

-You can use a simplified method which is capped at £4 per week for which you do not need to provide any documentation.
-This can sometimes be the preferred method if the costs from above are low enough (around £200 per year).
+You can use a simplified method which is capped at £6 per week for which you do not need to provide any documentation.
+This HMRC approved rate is quite low and you should only use it if you really have to!

 Key points to note

 - The income earned from renting the space to your company will need to be declared on your self-assessment return, if it is greater than £1,000.
-There could be a small amount of tax to pay, but it would be less that if you extracted the money as salary or dividends.
+There could be a small amount of tax to pay, but it would be less than if you extracted the money as salary or dividends from the company.

-- We will need to draft a rental agreement between yourself and the company which will need to be signed and held on file.
+- Ideally you should have a rental agreement between yourself and the company held on file.